RedHatInsights/curiosity-frontend/CONTRIBUTING.md

 #### Start writing code with local run
 This is a non-networked local run designed to function with minimal resources and a mock API.

-1. Confirm you've installed all recommended tooling, and it's running
+1. Confirm you've installed all recommended tooling
 1. Confirm you've installed resources through yarn
-1. Create a local dotenv file called `.env.local` and add the following contents
+1. Create a local dotenv file called `.env.local` in the root of Curiosity, and add the following contents
     ```
     REACT_APP_DEBUG_MIDDLEWARE=true
     REACT_APP_DEBUG_ORG_ADMIN=true